bas-org/bas-org.github.io/_posts/2015-11-27-buying-a-telescope.markdown

     This usually happens because of a badly positioned corrector, or a bad corrector.

-  Another complaint could be that the image is just a blob, throughout the range of focuser.
+  Another complaint could be that the image is blurry throughout the range of the focuser.
 For instance, the moon remains a white blob, and it is impossible to resolve any details - even craters - on its surface.

   Some background is available in [Reference 6][6].